 By now every tourist heading to Japan has probably heard of the 103 UNESCO World Heritage Listed shrines and temples of Nikko.
 So, as you might imagine there are a lot of things to do in Nikko…

-Scattered throughout a beautiful mountain forest established as a lavish monument to the great Shogun, Tokugawa Ieyasu (1543-1616) in the Edo era, most Western tourist’s make the make the mistake of planning only a Nikko day trip from Tokyo – when instead they should follow the lead of the Japanese and stay and explore the Nikko area for a few days…
+Scattered throughout a beautiful mountain forest established as a lavish monument to the great Shogun, Tokugawa Ieyasu (1543-1616) in the Edo era, most Western tourist’s make the mistake of planning only a Nikko day trip from Tokyo.
+Instead they should be following the lead of the Japanese and staying to explore the Nikko area for a few days…

-So why not slow down and complete your experience in ancient Nikko by embracing the space-time warp that has allowed old world Japan and the best of traditional Japanese culture to survive so close to Tokyo.
-To help I’ve complied and reviewed my favourite ways to step back in time in Nikko which will give you more than enough for a three-day visit to Nikko.
+So why not slow down and complete your experience in ancient Nikko by embracing the space-time warp that has allowed old-world Japan and the best of traditional Japanese culture to survive so close to Tokyo?
+To help, I’ve compiled and reviewed my favorite ways to step back in time in Nikko, which will give you more than enough for a three-day visit to Nikko.

 - How To Get To Nikko & Kinugawa From Tokyo

 1. Take a Time-Machine To Edo Wonderland

 In keeping with making a trip to Nikko from Tokyo being about stepping back in time and experiencing authentic Japanese culture, you can’t miss a visit to Edo Wonderland, a Japanese cultural theme park saving a slice of the Edo Period for you to find.